Punctual Quot schemes and Cohen--Lenstra series of the cusp singularity: Introduction

 \end{conjecture}

-The consistency of Conjecture \ref{conj:cusp_exact_formula} assuming \eqref{eq:nq_in_nh} is purely combinatorial and is verified for $d\leq 30$.
-Due to the overdetermined nature of \eqref{eq:nq_in_nh}, the mere consistency of Conjecture \ref{conj:cusp_exact_formula} would be a strong evidence that \eqref{eq:nq_in_nh} is expected to hold in general.
+In light of Proposition \ref{prop:q-series}, the existence of a guess in Conjecture \ref{conj:cusp_exact_formula}(a) can be understood as an assertion that Conjecture \ref{conj:quot}(b), Theorem \ref{Thm:Main2} and the conjectural \eqref{eq:nq_in_nh} are consistent in the cusp case.
+Due to the overdetermined nature of this combination of theorems and conjectures, the mere consistency would be a strong evidence that \eqref{eq:nq_in_nh} is expected to hold for all $d$.